FuelCell Energy Inc. (FCEL) Shares Soar Above 1-Year High

-FuelCell Energy Inc. (NASDAQ: FCEL) has experienced a rise in its stock price by 0.90 compared to its previous closing price of 2.21.
-However, the company has seen a fall of -9.35% in its stock price over the last five trading days.
+FuelCell Energy Inc. (NASDAQ: FCEL)’s stock price has soared by 5.36 in relation to previous closing price of 2.24.
+Nevertheless, the company has seen a gain of 3.51% in its stock price over the last five trading days.
+Barron’s reported on 03/09/23 that FuelCell Stock Is Rising.
+Its Sales Beat Is Just One Reason.

 Is It Worth Investing in FuelCell Energy Inc. (NASDAQ: FCEL) Right Now?

-Additionally, the 36-month beta value for FCEL is 3.66.
-There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 rating it as “hold,” and 2 rating it as “sell.”
+Moreover, the 36-month beta value for FCEL is 3.66.
+Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 6 as “hold,” and 2 as “sell.”

 Sponsored

-The average price predicted by analysts for FCEL is $3.26, which is $1.03 above the current price.
-The public float for FCEL is 405.31M and currently, short sellers hold a 16.65% ratio of that float.
-The average trading volume of FCEL on May 15, 2023 was 10.19M shares.
+The average price recommended by analysts for FuelCell Energy Inc. (FCEL) is $3.26, which is $0.9 above the current market price.
+The public float for FCEL is 405.31M and currently, short sellers hold a 16.65% of that float.
+On May 18, 2023, FCEL’s average trading volume was 10.21M shares.

 FCEL’s Market Performance

-The stock of FuelCell Energy Inc. (FCEL) has seen a -9.35% decrease in the past week, with a -3.88% drop in the past month, and a -34.99% fall in the past quarter.
-The volatility ratio for the week is 7.23%, and the volatility levels for the past 30 days are at 7.17% for FCEL.
-The simple moving average for the last 20 days is 4.45% for FCEL’s stock, with a simple moving average of -32.45% for the last 200 days.
+The stock of FuelCell Energy Inc. (FCEL) has seen a 3.51% increase in the past week, with a 8.76% rise in the past month, and a -38.54% fall in the past quarter.
+The volatility ratio for the week is 7.69%, and the volatility levels for the past 30 days are at 7.22% for FCEL.
+The simple moving average for the last 20 days is 10.10% for FCEL’s stock, with a simple moving average of -28.11% for the last 200 days.

 Analysts’ Opinion of FCEL